Navigating the realm of footwear becomes particularly important for people with diabetes, as the wellbeing of their feet demands extra attention.

 In this article, I will shed light on the unique features, benefits and considerations that set these two types of footwear apart.
 Understanding these distinctions will hopefully help people living with diabetes find the shoes that will keep their feet healthy and comfortable.

-Diabetic footwear is obviously designed specifically to address foot conditions that are particular to persons with diabetes, such as skin breakdown caused by poor circulation, foot ulcers, numbness, or diabetic neuropathy.
-But what differentiates diabetic shoes from regular shoes?
-To understand the difference between diabetic shoes and regular shoes, we must first ask ‘what are diabetic shoes and what are their special features’?
+So, what differentiates diabetic shoes from regular shoes?
+To understand the difference between diabetic shoes and regular shoes, we must first ask what diabetic shoes are.